 - In Final Fantasy IV (II in the US release), not only are there in-battle frog (and pig) transformation spells, but at one point the townspeople turn you into frogs and pigs for revenge for your earlier actions as the Dark Knight.

 - Additionally, there is an enemy called the Bog Witch, who enters battle with several Bog Toads and orders them to cast Toad on you every round.
 When they're all killed, she turns herself into a Toad.

-- In Final Fantasy VII, Touch Me and Toxic Frog have an attack called Frog Song, that not only turns one party member into a toad, but puts him/her to sleep.
+- Touch Me and Toxic Frog have an attack called Frog Song, that not only turns one party member into a toad, but puts him/her to sleep.
 You can acquire this power from them as a form of Blue Magic.
 They can also turn party members into frogs with their basic physical attack (Frog Jab).
 Fortunately, applying the status "Frog" will actually cure anyone already affected by it.
 Fights with these enemies tend to involve a lot of getting switched back and forth, which can throw off any battle command more complicated than simply attacking them physically.
 Fortunately, they don't do much damage so the only significant danger comes from any other enemies accompanying these little guys.
 Unfortunately they tend to show up alongside enemies that can mess you up pretty bad if they aren't dealt with quickly.

 - Final Fantasy Dimensions: